Breeze/breeze.github.io/doc-js/breeze-angular.md

 redirect_from: "/old/documentation/breeze-angular.html"
 ---

-# Breeze Angular Service
+# Breeze AngularJS Service

-Breeze and Angular work well together.
-They work *better* together when you configure Breeze to use Angular promises ($q) and Angular's ajax component ($http).
+Breeze and AngularJS work well together.
+They work *better* together when you configure Breeze to use AngularJS promises ($q) and AngularJS's ajax component ($http).

-The **Breeze Angular Service** is a Breeze "bridge" adapter that performs this configuration for you in an "ngNatural" way.
+The **Breeze AngularJS Service** is a Breeze "bridge" adapter that performs this configuration for you in an "ngNatural" way.

-> Breeze+Angular is great for modern browsers (ECMAScript 5+) that support <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank" style="color: blue">**Object.defineProperty**</a>.
-If your app must run in IE8 or earlier, the Breeze/Angular combination is not for you.
+> Breeze+AngularJS is great for modern browsers (ECMAScript 5+) that support <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty" target="_blank" style="color: blue">**Object.defineProperty**</a>.
+If your app must run in IE8 or earlier, the Breeze/AngularJS combination is not for you.
 You might consider Breeze+Durandal (Knockout).

 ## Install it